 184. Domain Marked as Spam Permanently

 Be careful while registering for a new domain.
-Check the history of domain name before buying.
-There are chances that domain has already marked as spam by Google because of its past behavior.
-The probability of getting indexed for the same name in future is almost none.
+Check the history of a domain name before buying it.
+There are chances that the domain has already been marked as spam by Google because of its past behavior.
+The probability of getting indexed for the same name in the future is almost none.

 185. Number of G+1’s

-Although, this was never confirmed by Google, but case studies say that you get the advantage in SERPs if you have large g+circle.
+Although this was never confirmed by Google, case studies say that you get an advantage in SERPs if you have a large g+circle.

 186. Authority of G+ user Account

-Google gives more importance to the +1s that comes from authoritative accounts (having large number of followers).
+Google gives more importance to the +1s that come from authoritative accounts (having a large number of followers).

 187. Number of Tweets